pb4git/Ocean-of-code/README.md

 ## 3) Area 51
 At some point in the game, the opponent has placed so many mines you DO NOT WANT to venture in that area, even with a Silence.

-When approaching such a minefield, my AI would recognize this and turn back without adding a special feature.
+When approaching such a minefield, my AI would natively recognize this and turn back.

 However, upon turning back it would go and hug the wall, effectively creating two disting chambers within my territory.
 Indeed, in terms of evaluating the "spaceLeft", the other chamber was still accessible by walking into the opponent's minefield!